stream2000/scGPT/README.md

 pip install wandb
 ```

-For developing, we are using the [Poetry](https://python-poetry.org/) package manager.
-To install Poetry, follow the instructions [here](https://python-poetry.org/docs/#installation).
+The poetry installation is out of sync.
+Please use pip install instead. ~~For developing, we are using the [Poetry](https://python-poetry.org/) package manager.
+To install Poetry, follow the instructions [here](https://python-poetry.org/docs/#installation).~~

 ```bash
 $ git clone this-repo-url